danfuzz/samizdat/doc/library-guide/Lang0Node.md

 is bound to a one-argument function which takes a node and produces a `varBind` node representing an assignment of the variable.

+#### `resolveImport(node) <> node`

+Returns a node just like the given one (which must be an `import*` node), except that it is resolved.
+Resolution means validating it and replacing wildcard selections with explicit names.

+This only actually causes `importModuleSelection` nodes to be altered.
+Everything else just passes through as-is, if valid.

+It is a fatal error (terminating the runtime) if `node` is found to be invalid.

 #### `resolveInfo(node) <> {exports: [name+], imports: [name+]}`

 Resolves the metainformation a `closure` node that represents a top-level